Ticketron: History

-In 1969, 51% of TRS was sold to Control Data for $3.9 million with Edgar Bronfman Sr. and his family retaining 25%.
+In 1969, 51% of TRS was sold to Control Data Corp. for $3.9 million with Edgar Bronfman Sr. and his family retaining 25%.
 Former ABC television president, Thomas W. Moore became chairman of TRS.

-Another competitor, Computicket, owned by Computer Sciences Corporation, folded in April 1970 leaving Ticketron as the sole computerized ticketing provider in the US.
-In 1973, Control Data bought out Cemp Investments.
+Another competitor, Computicket, owned by Computer Sciences Corporation, folded in April 1970 leaving Ticketron as the sole computerized ticketing service in the US.
+In 1973, Control Data Corp bought out Cemp Investment, becoming sole owner.
 In 1979, Ticketron starting selling tickets by phone.

 In addition to the better-known event ticketing system, Ticketron also provided ticketing terminals and back-end infrastructure for parimutuel betting, and provided similar services for a number of US lotteries, including those in New York, Illinois, Pennsylvania, Delaware, Washington and Maryland.

 By the mid 1980s, Ticketron had 600 outlets in 22 US states and Canada.
-By 1990, Ticketron had 750 outlets and had a 40% market share, behind Ticketmaster with 50% of the market.
-In 1990 the majority of Ticketron's assets and business, with the exception of a small antitrust carve-out for Broadway's "Telecharge" business-unit, were bought by The Carlyle Group who sold it the following year to rival Ticketmaster, which had been founded in 1976.
+By 1990, Ticketron had 750 outlets and had a 40% market share, behind Ticketmaster, which had been founded in 1976, with 50% of the market.
+In 1990 the majority of Ticketron's assets and business, with the exception of a small antitrust carve-out for The Shubert Organization's Telecharge unit (which largely operates ticketing for Broadway theatres), were bought by The Carlyle Group who sold it the following year to rival Ticketmaster.

+New company

-The Ticketron name was revived in 2017 after Ticketmaster sold the brand name in 2017.
+The Ticketron name was revived in 2017 as an online ticket service, Ticketron.com, after Ticketmaster sold the brand name in 2017.